olegpolivin/pruningExperiments/Results.md

 5. There is a different way which is to use sparse matrices and operations in PyTorch.
 But this functionality is in beta.
 See the discussion here [How to improve inference time of pruned model using torch.nn.utils.prune](https://discuss.pytorch.org/t/how-to-improve-inference-time-of-pruned-model-using-torch-nn-utils-prune/78633/4)

 6. So, if we do unstructured pruning and we want to make use of sparse operations, we will have to write code for inference to take into account sparse matrices.
-Here is an example of a paper where authors could get large speed-ups but when the introduced operations with sparse matrices on FPGA.
+Here is an example of a paper where authors could get large speed-ups but when they introduced operations with sparse matrices on FPGA.
 [How Can We Be So Dense?
 The Benefits of Using Highly Sparse Representations](https://arxiv.org/abs/1903.11257)

 What's said above is more relevant to unstructured pruning of weights.